The 13 Best Bars in Amsterdamby Akshayaa RaniM, 19 January 2024

 Amsterdam's love of spirits goes beyond jenever, with a growing passion for various gin and tonic combinations.
 Whether you prefer classic or inventive mixes, the city's bars have it all.
 Beer lovers can enjoy Dutch brews at Proeflokaal Arendsnest and Brouwerij 't IJ, while a casual Heineken by the canal is always a good choice.

 Let's explore the famous streets and discover the top 13 bars that showcase the heart of Amsterdam's nightlife.
 These bars, both old favourites and unexplored territories, make Amsterdam's drinking scene rich and diverse.

 Cheers to exploring the vibrant drinking culture of this fascinating city!

 Let's kick off this list with a bar that captures the lively and vibrant atmosphere of Amsterdam.
 Located on the Singelgracht Canal, Waterkant is in the city centre, but far enough away from the tourist hotspots to make visitors feel like they're in a local watering hole.

-Hidden underneath a massive car park, it’s nestled underneath two spirals of concrete.
-The bar is colourful and rustic, with a huge terrace sitting on the bank of the canal.
+Hidden beneath a huge car park, this bar is tucked away between two concrete spirals.
+It's both colourful and rustic, with a huge terrace overlooking the canal.

 What could be more Amsterdam than a bathhouse turned brewery underneath a windmill overlooking a canal?